 A key challenge in analog quantum simulations is identifying the many-body state realized.
-The measurement of traditional condensed matter systems typically involves probing the system in its ground state or thermal state by weak perturbations.
-From such measurements, correlation functions of various operators can be obtained using linear response theory and the fluctuation-dissipation theorem, in particular.
+The measurement of a traditional condensed matter system typically involves probing a system in its ground state or in a thermal state by weak perturbations.
+Through Linear response theory and the fluctuation-dissipation theorem allow the response of the system to be related to correlation functions of the relevant operator ~\cite{fetter_quantum_2003}.
 In fact, the behavior of a many-body correlation function is often taken to define a quantum phase of matter.
-For example, the off-diagonal long-range order (ODLRO) of the many-body density matrix is a correlation function involving particle creation and annihilation operators at different points in space.
-The presence of ODLRO formally defines superfluidity~\cite{anderson_more_1972}.
+For example, the existence of off-diagonal long-range order (ODLRO) formally defines the superfluid state~\cite{anderson_more_1972}.

 However, unlike most condensed matter systems, superconducting circuits are lossy and typically probed far from equilibrium, as illustrated in Fig.~\ref{fig:intro}.
 Hence, their steady-state is neither the ground state nor a thermal state.
-Specially adapted measurement techniques are used to probe these circuits in non-equilibrium steady states (NESS).
+Specially adapted measurement techniques are used to probe these non-equilibrium steady-states (NESS).
 For example, reflectivity measurements are used to measure the spectra of circuits~\cite{mehta_down-conversion_2023, kuzmin_inelastic_2021,ma_dissipatively_2019}.
-Other physical quantities measured experimentally include quadratures of the superconducting phase~\cite{hacohen-gourgy_continuous_2020, roy_quantum_2015} and photon populations~\cite{schuster_resolving_2007}.
-However, the ability to measure many-body correlations, which is crucial to the identification of quantum phases, has not been demonstrated in superconducting circuit analog simulations.
+Other physical quantities measured experimentally include quadratures of the superconducting phase~\cite{hacohen-gourgy_continuous_2020, roy_quantum_2015} and photon populations~\cite{schuster_resolving_2007-1}.
+However, the ability to measure many-body correlations, which is crucial to the identification of quantum phases, has not been demonstrated in superconducting analog simulations.